Russian envoy believes Brexit may impact NATORussian Politics & Diplomacy June 28, 21:29

 Russian deputy PM: Turkey needs serious arguments to convince Russia to improve relationsRussian Politics & Diplomacy June 28, 18:34

 Syrian opposition Kurdish National Council delegation received at Russian Foreign MinistryRussian Politics & Diplomacy June 28, 18:21

 It is unclear whether the ban is temporary or permanent, the correspondent says.

-In September, authorities banned foreigners working in the country from using Wi-Fi.
+This is the state's latest crackdown on communications.
+For locals denied Internet access, the domestic network known as Kwangmyong is the sole source of information, bringing citizens reports on activities of the Workers’ Party of Korea, the country’s leadership and scientific achievements.In September, authorities banned foreigners working in the country from using Wi-Fi.
 The national radio wave detection department said this was done to ensure the country’s security and demanded removal of communication systems installed without official permission.
 Heavy fines or confiscation of equipment were threatened for non-compliance.